 Let’s be clear: play is far more than just exercise for children.
 It is the essence of their being and the way they interact with the world and each other.
 But, without reducing play to something purely functional, we must recognise how vital it is for children’s physical activity, for all the following reasons.

-Why outdoor play should be at the heart of children’s physical activity strategies
+8 reasons why outdoor play should be at the heart of children’s physical activity strategies

 There is plenty of evidence that free outdoor play significantly increases children’s physical activity levels and in particular the moderate to vigorous physical activity they need every day.
 Here are a few examples.